-- (a) Prior to loan closing, the sponsor shall provide submit the for department approval an initial operating budget in a format approved by the department. for its approval.
+- (a) Prior to loan closing, the sponsor shall provide the department an initial operating budget for its approval.
 Such budget shall show all anticipated income, expenses for management; operations, and maintenance, debt service and reserve deposits for the initial operating year. - (b) For as long as deemed necessary by the department to ensure compliance with program requirements, the sponsor shall submit to the department a proposed operating budget for its approval sixty days prior to the end of each project fiscal year.
 The proposed operating budget shall set forth the sponsor's estimate of the project's operating income, operating expenses, debt service for the upcoming year, and any proposed rent increases pursuant to section 113.
 In lieu of the requirement for submission of complete proposed operating budgets, the department may require submission of limited budget information, such as a proposed rent schedule and proposed management fees and reserve deposit amounts.
-The department may reimpose the requirement for submission of complete operating budgets where necessary to ensure compliance with program requirements. - (c) The initial and subsequent proposed operating budgets, where required, shall be subject to the approval of the department based on its determination that the budget line items are reasonable and necessary in light of costs for comparable rental housing developments and prior year budgets.
-Actual expenditures in excess of the approved budget amount shall be subject to department approval. - (d) The initial operating budget and subsequent proposed operating budgets shall include periodic deposits to:
+The department may reimpose the requirement for submission of complete operating budgets where necessary to ensure compliance with program requirements.

-- (1) A replacement reserve account for capital improvements such as replacing structural elements, furniture, fixtures, or equipment of the rental housing development which are reasonably required to preserve the project; and - (2) an operating reserve account in an amount sufficient to offset potential operating shortfalls-; and - (3) any other reserve account required by the department. - (e) For projects with nonassisted units or commercial space, all budgets submitted pursuant to this section shall show income and uses of income allocated among assisted units, restricted units, nonassisted,nonrestricted units, and commercial space.
+- (c) The initial and subsequent proposed operating budgets, where required, shall be subject to the approval of the department based on its determination that the budget line items are reasonable and necessary in light of costs for comparable rental housing developments and prior year budgets.
+Actual expenditures in excess of the approved budget amount shall be subject to department approval. - (d) The initial operating budget and subsequent proposed operating budgets shall include periodic deposits to: - (1) A replacement reserve account for capital improvements such as replacing structural elements, furniture, fixtures, or equipment of the rental housing development which are reasonably required to preserve the project; and - (2) an operating reserve account in an amount sufficient to offset potential operating shortfalls. - (e) For projects with nonassisted units or commercial space, all budgets submitted pursuant to this section shall show income and uses of income allocated among assisted units, nonassisted units, and commercial space.
 The allocation method used for each budget line item shall be subject to department approval, and shall apportion income and expenses in a manner that accurately reflects the particular physical, operational and economic characteristics of the project.